 By

-Hayter 103k Hayter (APD-80) underway off Newport R.I., circa 1945 Joe Bergen
+Hayter 103k USS Hayter (APD-80) underway off Newport R.I., circa 1945 Joe Bergen

 USS Hayter web site

-Hayter 102k Hayter (APD-80) moored with the Atlantic Reserve Fleet, Green Cove Springs FL. circa 1946 Joe Bergen
+Hayter 102k USS Hayter (APD-80) moored with the Atlantic Reserve Fleet, Green Cove Springs FL. circa 1946 Joe Bergen

 USS Hayter web site